consbio/Leaflet.PluginBoilerplate/README.md

   * reset version number to 0.1.0
   * update the description and authors sections
 * replace README.md with README_template.md and update as needed

-Update the `index.html` file to showcase your new plugin.
+* update the TODOs in `index.html` file to showcase your new plugin.